PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 ## Making changes to source code and redeploying

-Pull new changes into the SocialVerificationWebsite folder

-- Run `./deploy.sh` for front end changes
-- Run `./update.sh` for source code changes in the checker2 folder
+- `./deploy-application.sh` -- this compiles the spring boot application and deploys it if given proper flags

+- `./update-rover.sh` -- this compiles the back end and moves it to useful locations if given proper flags

 ## Notes and suggestions

-If you run into segfaults or permission errors use ls-l and sudo -u {user} bash to check permissions, in development many bugs were present due to improper installation using sudo to move files or g et around permissions but then erroring as sudo set the file created/moved to be owned by root and not tomcat, so when tomcat tried to access such files it would cause errors
+If you run into segfaults or permission errors use ls-l and sudo -u {user} bash to check permissions, in development many bugs were present due to improper installation using sudo to move files or get around permissions but then erroring as sudo set the file created/moved to be owned by root and not tomcat, so when tomcat tried to access such files it would cause errors